The Ranch: Reception

+Critical response

 The Ranch has earned mixed to positive reviews from critics.
 The review aggregator website Rotten Tomatoes gives the series an average approval rating of 63% (60% for season 1, 67% for season 2) based on 141 reviews, with an average rating of 4.5/10.
 The site's critical consensus reads, "A formulaic set-up and predictable plotting are elevated by The Ranchs surprising sensitivity and strong performances."
-Metacritic gave the series a score of 56 out of 100, based on 20 critics, indicating "mixed or average reviews".
+Metacritic gave the series a score of 56 out of 100, based on 20 critics, indicating "mixed or average reviews."

 Writing for Slate in a positive review, television critic Willa Paskin wrote of the show, "The Ranch is a red-state sitcom, though it takes place in the swing state of Colorado, and is good enough to be watched by people of any political affiliation" and "The goodness sneaks up on you."
 Los Angeles Times wrote: "[Elliott and Winger's] scenes together, as restrained as they are, are the show's most emotionally resonant.
 You will want to check them out."